Skip to main content

 Presigned GET URLs expire.
 If an image fails to load because its URL aged out, re-presign it:

-Video playback is external in v1.
-An in-app HLS player would ship a heavy native dependency to every host, so video uses external/system playback.
-The in-app image viewer is a lightweight, zero-dependency zoomable view.
+Video playback is external in v1 on Flutter and React Native.
+An in-app HLS player would ship a heavy native dependency to every host, so video uses external/system playback there.
+The Swift SDK plays video in-app via AVPlayer (free and native on iOS).
+The in-app image viewer is a lightweight, zero-dependency zoomable view on all three.

 iOS permission strings